vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 \(darśana\) into their own unified theologies.
 The result is a binary amalgamation \(e.g. Vaiśeṣika with Nyāya; Sāṃkhya with Yoga; Pūrva-Mīmāṃsā with Vedānta\), or the creation of further conceptual tensions between ‘immanent’ and ‘transcendent’ \(in Śaivism\).
 New theological doctrines such as the nature of knowledge or god would create further religious tensions, splits, and dissensions within the great Vedānta philosophy.
 There is also a more recent \(modern\) tension in Hindu philosophy, one that concerns modern Indian culture and society and produced new interpretations of Hinduism.
 This is a tension that only flourished recently \(19th–21st centuries\), chiefly as a response to the Western colonial challenge.
 Its interpretations revisit perennial philosophical themes concerning ‘freedom’ \(individual and collective\) \(Aurobindo\) as well as social and religious Indian ‘inclusiv-ism’ and ‘pluralism’ \(Ambedkar, Gandhi\).
 These new contributions are not in the

-27  Kaṇāda is the founder of Vaiśeṣika, Kāpila the founder of Sāṃkhya, Jaimini of Pūrva Mīmāṃsā, Akṣapāda Gautama of Nyāya, Bādarāyaṇa of Brahmasūtra \(Vedānta\), and Patañjali of Yoga.
+[^27]:  Kaṇāda is the founder of Vaiśeṣika, Kāpila the founder of Sāṃkhya, Jaimini of Pūrva Mīmāṃsā, Akṣapāda Gautama of Nyāya, Bādarāyaṇa of Brahmasūtra \(Vedānta\), and Patañjali of Yoga.
 This is by no means a complete list.

-28  See Maurice Winternitz, A History of Indian Literature, 1927, for a start; as for philosophy, see Karl Potter, Encyclopaedia of Indian Philosophies, 25 vol. \(ongoing\).
+[^28]:  See Maurice Winternitz, A History of Indian Literature, 1927, for a start; as for philosophy, see Karl Potter, Encyclopaedia of Indian Philosophies, 25 vol. \(ongoing\).

-29  A view aptly expressed by Nirmala R. Kulkarni at a conference on ‘Critics and Criticism in Indian thought,’ February 2020, at the Sanskrit Department, University of Pune.
+[^29]:  A view aptly expressed by Nirmala R. Kulkarni at a conference on ‘Critics and Criticism in Indian thought,’ February 2020, at the Sanskrit Department, University of Pune.

-* Introduction to Indian philosophy and Vaiśeṣika * 9
+{{9}}

 least negligible, for their general outlook is comparative and synthetic, drawing